MY FIRST EL NIDO VACATION : A TRAVEL OVERVIEW

 El Nido, Palawan can be reached through big buses like RORO bus or by van.
 Van is a lot faster than the bus so I highly recommend for you to take the van.
 I also recommend the Lexus Van because I found their drivers more approachable and their vans have more legroom.
 The fare from Puerto Princesa to El Nido is only PHP 500.
 However, if you take the vans parking outside the airport, they would charge you PHP 700.
 But these vans would spare you the time and the energy of riding the tricycle going to the bus terminal which would cost you around PHP 50.

 The trip would take an average of 5 hours with 2 stop overs for around 10 to 15 minutes.
 During these stops, you can have your quick meal, go the comfort room, or just stretch your legs.

 The Lexus Van at El Nido Terminal

-While it’s not the season for cashew nuts, which Palawan is famous for, still these nuts are priced lower than in any place in the country.
-So in my case I got some packs of these in each of our stop over and eat while travelling.
+While it’s not the season for cashew nuts which Palawan is famous for, still these nuts are priced lower than in any place in the country.
+So in my case, I got some packs of these in each of our stop over and eat while traveling.